This is a RYA VHF course online for anyone who owns a fixed or hand-held marine VHF radio.

 So that the necessary exam paper work can be passed to the examining centre, where students wish to take an exam at a Training centre other than at Sailtrain, they should provide the details of the examining centre.
 An email sent to Sailtrain at email@example.com containing the examining centre name and address is sufficient.

-On successful completion of the assessment (practical & written paper) the VHF application form will be sent to the RYA along with your passport photo and certificate fee (Not included in the price of the Online SRC/VHF course is the charge made by the RYA of £60, for the issue of the licence).
+On successful completion of the assessment (practical & written paper) the VHF application form will be sent to the RYA along with your passport photo and exam fee (not included in the price of the Online SRC/VHF course).
 The RYA certification department will then post your RYA VHF certificate directly to you.

 The operators licence (Short Range Certificate) you will receive is for Class D radios, the type fitted to most leisure craft.
 It is generally accepted internationally for operators on British flagged boats, but to operate a radio on a foreign craft you should contact the appropriate national authority.

-To Book simply click the add to cart button.
+To Book the next available exam here in Wickford, Essex simply click the add to cart button.

 or simply Email us here: firstname.lastname@example.org